shoui520/shoui520.github.io/docs/vn.md

 ![Image](img/textractor5.jpg)

 All done!
 Enjoy the reading!! :smirk_cat:
+You can track how much characters you have read using the indicator in the top right corner of the texthooking page.

 ### Use a walkthrough!
 Playing a VN with a walkthrough is usually better than playing without one, because we wouldn’t want to get a bad ending.